NOTE: Read more about Unassisted Birth in my new book, Brave New Birth available now.

-Also, the below has some graphic images.
+Also, the post below has some graphic images.
 Please use discretion.
 Thx!

 It's the morning of July 22nd.